Ordering

 Do you offer returns / exchanges?

 As a policy, we do not.
 However, is there is a mismatch or a color ordered in error, please feel free to contact us.
 We’re often able to help a customer process an exchange for a better match.
+International shipments are non-returnable / non-refundable.

 Do you take phone orders?